Jackhammer9/Reduino/README.md

 | `Ultrasonic(trig, echo, sensor="HC-SR04", *, distance_provider=None, default_distance=0.0)` | Factory returning an ultrasonic sensor helper.
 Only the `HC-SR04` model is supported today; the selector is reserved for future expansion. |
 | `UltrasonicSensor.measure_distance()`                        | Return the simulated distance reading (centimetres).
 Uses the optional provider when supplied, otherwise falls back to `default_distance`. |

+> [!NOTE]
+> Generated HC-SR04 helpers cache the last non-zero reading.
+If the sensor times out (for example when no object is in range) the cached distance is reused so that downstream logic does not see spurious `0` values.

 **Example**

 ```python